seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「The goddess has descended upon this girl, who carries Grutrissheit and is capable of appointing a new Zent.
 Everyone will be making excuses to steal her away.
 Of course there will be single men who didn't show up for Dietlinde.」

 Dietlinde, who was born and raised in greater duchy, and Rozemyne, who was an adopted daughter in a medium sized duchy and rumored to be discriminated against.
-The psychological burden of proposing as the husband is very different.
+The psychological burden of proposing as the husband is very different between the two.
 Moreover, Ferdinand expects that candidates will come up with excuses, such as how they were underage at the time of Dietlinde's engagement, or recently divorced, or have more office experience than before, etc.

 「They can find any number of complaints about me, I'm sure.
 Our best choice is to crush them with all our might before they get the chance.」